anonymous-research-code1/automatic-stackoverflow-post-classification/Data Collection/readme.md

 ## Step 2: Scrape Answers

-Use the script below to collect answers (solutions) from StackExchange and remove the number (upvote) from answer:
+Use the script below to collect answers (solutions) from Stack Overflow and remove the number (upvote count) from answers:

 ```bash
 python scrap_train_answer.py